10 Free Infinity Scarf Patterns

 Traditionally, cowls are of shorter length and they fit more closely to the neck and chest; rather than long scarves that you can wrap more than once around your neck.

-Standard Scarf Length
+Standard Scarf Lengths

 The standard scarf length is approximately 60 inches.
 But scarf length is totally about personal preference – some people prefer long scarves that you can wrap around your neck multiple times (Remember the Iconic Dr. Who Style Scarves?
 They measured approximately 144 inches long and about 12 inches wide!), while other people prefer shorter scarves; scarves that wrap around your neck only once and then the two ends are overlapped slightly and pinned closed.